JustinFay01/visnotes-react/README.md

     - Learn about the recommended tools that are used across the industry for building React applications.
 - [Package Managers](/docs/package-managers.md)
     - Learn about the recommended package managers for building React applications.

+## Example Project

+You can run the example project by following the steps below:

+1. Clone the repository.
+2. Run 'pnpm install' to install the dependencies.
+3. Run 'pnpm run dev' to start the development server.